flurie/sdp/README.md

 structures and they will be able to work perfectly with native ones.
 If other developers do the same, then writing the code will be a little easier (if not, think about using other solutions).
-* It has good extensibility.
+* Good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
 SDP will not require you to use qualified import when working with different structures in the same namespace.